Armenians violated ceasefire 11 times in a day using large caliber machine guns

 Baku.
-5 August.
-REPORT.AZ/ Armenians violated ceasefire 11 times in a day from different directions of the frontline using large caliber machine guns.
+13 August.
+REPORT.AZ/ Armenian armed units violated ceasefire a total of 11 times throughout the day, using large caliber machine guns.

-Positions of Azerbaijani Armed Forces underwent fire in Gizilhajili, Gaymagli villages of Gazakh region from positions located in Berkaber village of Ijevan region, Barekamavan village of Noyemberyan region.
+Armenian armed forces, located in Barekamavan village in Noyemberian region, Berkaber, Vozashen villages in Ijevan region and Chinari village in Berd region subjected to fire the positions of the Azerbaijani Armed Forces located in Gaymagli, Gizilhajili villages and nameless hills in Gazakh region and Kokhanabi village in Tovuz region.

-Positions of Azerbaijani Armed Forces underwent fire from positions located in Ashaghi Seyidahmadli village of Fuzuli region, Kuropatkino village of Khojavand region as well as at unnamed heights of Fuzuli region.
+The ceasefire was also violated in Garakhanbayli village of Fuzuli region, Mehdili village of Jabrail region, as well as nameless hills in Goranboy region.

 News DepartmentNews Author